arsaboo/homeassistant-config/HASS Cheatsheet.md

 * `select entity_id, count(*), sum(length(state)), sum(length(attributes))/ (1024 * 1024) siz  from states group by entity_id order by siz;` to obtain the space (in MB) occupied by each entity in the `states` table.

 # Miscellaneous Tips/Tricks
-* You can test the the Read Speed of your SD card using (note, this command takes some time to run):
+* You can test the Read Speed of your SD card using (note, this command takes some time to run):
   ```
   sudo dd if=/dev/mmcblk0 of=/dev/null bs=8M count=100
   sudo hdparm -t /dev/mmcblk0